lakshmi26-u/Hotel-Booking-Cancellation-Prediction/README.md

 - The hotel dataset contained some outliers, but they were kept for model training in the next part.
 - The cleaned dataset was saved as `cleaned_data.csv` for use in Part 2 and Part 3.

+## Technologies Used

+- Python
+- Google Colab
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+## Project Files

+- Part_1_Hotel_Booking_Data_Cleaning_and_EDA.ipynb
+- cleaned_data.csv
+- README.md

+## Part 1 Conclusion

+In Part 1, I cleaned and explored the hotel booking dataset before building any machine learning models.
+I handled missing values, removed duplicates, corrected data types, detected outliers, and created different visualizations to understand the data.
+The cleaned dataset was saved as `cleaned_data.csv`, which will be used in Part 2 and Part 3.